roryp/langchain-for-beginners/00-course-setup/README.md

 **Replace `ghp_your_github_token_here` with your actual GitHub token!**

-**Alternative: Azure AI Foundry:**
+**Alternative: Microsoft Foundry:**

-If you have an Azure subscription, you can use Azure AI Foundry for production-grade AI applications.
+If you have an Azure subscription, you can use Microsoft Foundry for production-grade AI applications.
 See the [Azure Setup Appendix](./APPENDIX.md#azure-ai-foundry-setup) for detailed instructions on deploying models and configuring your environment.

 ## Test Your Setup